hermangroup/docs/earning-spending.rst

   https://www.bitwala.com

-  Bitwala is currently preparing legal documentation to re-launch it's card service in Europe, and has supported Dash in the past.
+  Bitwala is currently preparing legal documentation to re-launch it's card service in Europe, and has supported Historia in the past.

 Tax